This is our Action Plan

 6. Future proof

 Work upstream to influence policy and planning.
 Meet with decision-makers before there is a project.
 Assemble new funding sources with agencies, community groups, corporate leaders, and funders.
 Use innovative tools and technology.
-Show compelling graphics of alternative futures.
 Invite non-landscape architects to events, juries, and media.
 Provide internships.
-Support alternative career paths.
+Lead a public agency or nonprofit organization.
+Work for an elected official.
+Better yet run for office.
 Be a mentor.
 Take kids outdoors.

 7. Use your voice

 If you see something, speak out.
 Speak for land, water, and all living things.
 Speak for those not at the table and make sure they’re included next time.
 Establish a social media presence and promote exemplary work.
 Practice grit advocacy.
+Show compelling graphics of alternative futures.
 Understand the system and intervene to change it.
-Embrace messiness.
-Run for office.

 8. Get involved